WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 :cpp:type:`LLU::GenericTensor`
 ------------------------------------

 GenericTensor is a light-weight wrapper over :ref:`mtensor-label`.
-It offers the same API as LibraryLink has for MTensor, except for access to the underlying array data, because GenericTensor is not aware of the array data type.
-Typically on would use GenericTensor to take a Tensor of unknown type from LibraryLink, investigate its properties and data type and then upgrade the GenericTensor to the strongly-typed one in order to perform operations on the underlying data.
+It offers the same API that LibraryLink has for MTensor, except for access to the underlying array data because GenericTensor is not aware of the array data type.
+Typically on would use GenericTensor to take a Tensor of an unknown type from LibraryLink, investigate its properties and data type, then upgrade the GenericTensor to the strongly-typed one in order to perform operations on the underlying data.

 .. doxygentypedef:: LLU::GenericTensor